kartiksaste123/Pollution-Tracker---Monitor-air-quality-and-get-environmental-solutions/README.md

 ## Usage

-- Click anywhere on the map of India to select a location.
+- Click anywhere on the map to select a location.
 - View real-time AQI, weather, and pollutant details.
 - Browse location-specific images in the gallery.
 - Read AI-powered environmental solutions and recommendations.